CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

 After [building the pyenv](docs/create-pyenv.md) and cloning the repo to a local directory, you can create a project in PyCharm. wcEcoli has a project in source control.

-* _Be sure to select the project's Python interpreter so PyCharm understands the version of Python and its installed libraries._ This enables code completion, usage documentation in context, visual debugging, warnings about code problems, click-through to library source code, etc.
+* **Be sure to select the project's Python interpreter so PyCharm understands the version of Python and its installed libraries.** This enables code completion, usage documentation in context, visual debugging, warnings about code problems, click-through to library source code, and many other features for working with Python code.

   PyCharm >
   Preferences >